Arrest Made In Hit-And-Run Death Of Bergen Mother Of 5

 Authorities have made an arrest in the hit-and-run death of a Garfield mother of five, Daily Voice has learned.

 Victor E. Diaz Castenada, 26, was being held in the Bergen County Jail on Tuesday, Jan.
-10, in connection with the death exactly a week earlier of Shazia Faazal.
+10, in connection with the death exactly a week earlier of Shazia Faazal, 51.

-The driver who struck and dragged Faazal an estimated 50 feet on Outwater Lane near Alaska Street shortly before 9 p.m.
+Multiple occupants were believed to be in the vehicle that struck and dragged Faazal an estimated 50 feet on Outwater Lane near Alaska Street shortly before 9 p.m.
 Jan.
-3 kept going, authorities said.
+3 and kept going, investigators said.

-Bergen County Prosecutor Mark Musella was preparing a statement for release Tuesday afternoon.
+Bergen County Prosecutor Mark Musella was expected to release a statement on Tuesday.

-Detectives from his Major Crimes Unit conducted an intensive search for the driver, assisted by Garfield police.
+Detectives from his Major Crimes Unit conducted an intensive search, assisted by Garfield police, for those in the vehicle.

-Among the surveillance video they collected is a view from a neighbor's home showing the eastbound dark-colored vehicle turning after hitting Faazal (see photo below).
+Among the surveillance video they collected is a view from a neighbor's home showing the eastbound dark-colored vehicle turning and driving off after hitting Faazal (see photo below).

 SEE: Search Intensifies For Hit-And-Run Driver Who Killed Bergen Mother Of 5